Multi-Agent Inverted Transformer for Flight Trajectory Prediction

 In the first stage, masked multivariate attention (MMA) is used to capture the series-wise relationships among variates for each individual aircraft trajectory.
 In the second stage, agent attention (AA) is applied across different flights to model social interactions between aircraft.
-Unlike conventional approaches, MAIFormer decouples the processes of modeling intra-agent and inter-agent relationships into separate attention stages.
-This separation improves the accuracy of the prediction outputs and the interpretability of attention distributions.
+This hierarchical design separately represents intra-agent trajectory evolution (low-level) and inter-agent influence (high-level) and is better aligned with the reasoning process of human ATCs.

+Furthermore, MAIFormer represents the entire trajectory of each aircraft as a single token and computes attention directly between agents (i.e., aircraft) to capture their high-level interactions, as illustrated in Figure~\ref{attention_comaprison}.
+This agent-level attention mechanism leads to more structured and interpretable attention distributions.
 Interpretability is particularly important in safety-critical domains such as ATM, where the outputs of a flight trajectory prediction model must be understandable by human operators such as ATCs.

 The main contributions of this work are the following:

 \begin{itemize} \item We propose MAIFormer, a novel multi-agent aircraft trajectory model that incorporates two specialized attention modules to reflect the hierarchical structure of multi-agent flight interactions.